Azure/Azure-China-Migration-Playbook/migrate.en-us/china-migration-partners.md

 ms.author: frankch

 ---
-# Partner solutions and services
+# Partner Solutions and Services

 Section provides information on how to leverage partner solutions and resources to help you:
 * **Optimize your system**: allow your system's technical architecture to support multiple regions (clouds) for flexible migration between regions to maximize the advantages of each region.
 * **Migrate your system**: leverage the tools and experience of your partners to help you develop the best migration plan and to help you complete the business migration with low risk.

-## System optimization partners
+## System Optimization Partners

 ### Build data platforms that support cross-regions
 * [Reduxio](../migrate/media/china-migration-partners/partner-profile-reduxio.pdf): Reduxio was founded in 2013 and is headquartered in Israel.Magellan is a container-based, cross-infrastructure data platform product that supports seamless migration of customer application data across cloud and Azure regions.

-## System migration partners
+## System Migration Partners

 * [HCL](../migrate/media/china-migration-partners/partner-profile-hcl.pdf): HCL Technologies is a next-generation global technology company that helps enterprises reimagine their businesses for the digital age.
 Our technology products, services, and engineering are built on four decades of innovation, with a world-renowned management philosophy, a strong culture of invention and risk-taking, and a relentless focus on customer relationships.
 We offer an integrated portfolio of products, solutions, services, and IP through our Mode 1-2-3 strategy, built around digital, IoT, cloud, automation, cybersecurity, analytics, infrastructure management, and engineering services, among others.
 With a worldwide network of R&D, innovation labs and delivery centers, and 143,000+ ‘Ideapreneurs’ working in 44 countries, HCL serves leading enterprises across key industries, including 250 of the Fortune 500 and 650 of the Global 2000.